jimratliff/GenoMac-system/README.md

 - specifying policies regarding software-update behavior
 - installing all CLI and GUI apps (both on or off the Mac App Store)

-Following the implementation of system-level settings my this repository, each user (USER_CONFIGURER and all other users) then use the [GenoMac-user](https://github.com/jimratliff/GenoMac-user) repository, which is focused on generic user-specific settings.
+Following the implementation of system-level settings by this repository, each user (USER_CONFIGURER and all other users) then clones and uses the [GenoMac-user](https://github.com/jimratliff/GenoMac-user) repository, which is focused on generic user-specific settings.

 ### Preview of process
 - Establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.